ScrollView

 Wheel behavior is always active and is NOT affected by the parallel_delegation or delegate_to_outer properties.
 Those only control touch and touchpad gesture behavior.

-The ScrollView widgetnow supports nesting to arbitrary levels and configurations.
+Changed in version 3.0.0: The ScrollView widget now supports nesting to arbitrary levels and configurations.

 ScrollView class.
 See module documentation for more information.